 Absence Due to Sickness

 Children who are sick should not attend school.
-Public health officials strongly urge anyone with cold or flu-like symptoms, such as a cough, fever, runny nose, sore throat, headache, or any of the symptoms listed in the COVID-19 screening tool, to isolate.
+Public health officials strongly urge anyone with cold or flu-like symptoms, such as a cough, fever, runny nose, sore throat, or headache, to remain at home.

 Absence Due to Extreme Weather

 If concerned about child safety during periods of extreme weather, parents/caregivers may, at their discretion, choose to keep their children at home.

 If your child is away from school for any reason, please ensure your child’s school is notified in a timely manner as per standard absence procedures.
 Please call the school directly or report your child’s absence through the HSD Parent Portal.